-Teacher-centered PD is vital to what you do as a teacher and I’m going to walk you through 5 questions so you will be able to tell if the PD you are signing up for is in fact build just for you.
+Teacher-centered PD is vital to what you do as a teacher and I’m going to walk you through 5 questions so you will be able to tell if the PD you are signing up for is in fact build just for teachers like you.

 My name is Elizabeth Peterson.
 I’m the host of The Inspired Classroom and when I build workshops, courses and retreats, I always make sure they are Teacher-Centered.

 Why?
 Because it goes along with our motto that you have to Get Inspired in order to Be Inspiring to your students.

 Notice I said GET Inspired?
 Is an action you have to take.
 It’s something YOU really have to do.
 It’s not a passive thing where you sit and hope the presenter is going to say something inspiring.